 This is typically the #1 thing on everyone’s list when they come to Palawan and I am no exception.
 I couldn’t wait to do this, but alas, the tide was too high when we arrived and I was unable to do this bucket list item, so I must return to Palawan El Nido!

 Stop for a Coconut and a Swim at Entalula Island

 I enjoyed an afternoon of relaxing cool waters, swimming, and standing in the waters near Entalula island.
 The sand is talcum-powder soft, and is a perfect place for a picnic or add to the tropical flavor of the trip by sipping a rum-filled coconut.
-Entalula Island is quick Banca boat ride from the El Nido Resorts.
+Entalula Island is a quick Banca boat ride from the El Nido Resorts.

 If you’re staying in El Nido town as opposed to with El Nido Resorts, there are plenty of tour operators offering tours of El Nido’s archipelago of Islands – which is, after all, the main attraction of El Nido.
-The tour companies all offer the same packages – creatively(!) named as Tour A, Tour B, Tour C and Tour D. The main differentials between them is the islands visited, snorkeling opportunities. and some packages require going further out to sea.
+The tour companies all offer the same packages – creatively(!) named Tour A, Tour B, Tour C, and Tour D. The main differentials between them are the islands visited, snorkeling opportunities. and some packages require going further out to sea.
 In general, the tours that go further away offer more of an opportunity to get away from the tourist crowds.

 Disclaimer: I was a guest of the Philippine Tourism Board, in conjunction with the El Nido Palawan.
 However, the opinions expressed here are my own!